University of Cambridge Sports Centre: Future developments

-Future phases of development at the Sports Centre are being discussed and may include indoor and outdoor tennis courts and a swimming pool.
+Discussions regarding potential future developments at the Sports Centre are underway, and these may include the addition of indoor and outdoor tennis courts, along with the potential inclusion of a swimming pool.

-On 2 April 2019 the University announced that it is currently taking steps to expand its West Cambridge site, which will include a swimming pool and indoor tennis courts.
-The new sports facilities will a stone's throw away from the new Eddington development, which has been constructed on the North West Cambridge site, near Huntingdon Road.
+On April 2, 2019, the University revealed its plans to expand its West Cambridge site, including the addition of a swimming pool and indoor tennis courts.
+These upcoming sports facilities will be located near the newly developed Eddington community, situated on the North West Cambridge site near Huntingdon Road.

-The plans are still in the early stages of development.
-The next phase of the project will be drawing up sketches of what the building itself could look like before public consultation.
+The plans are currently in their initial stages of development.
+The next phase of the project will involve creating architectural sketches to visualize the potential appearance of the building.
+Following this, there will be a period of public consultation.